FarFetchd/clickitongue/README.md

 microphone that you can position like half an inch in front of your mouth, blowing will be better (remove any fuzzy/spongy windscreens for best results).
 If not, tongue clicks should work.
-Don't worry about mic quality - even the built-in mic of an X1 Carbon ThinkPad works for tongue clicks, and absolutely any mic that can be described as "functional" should work for blowing.
+Don't worry about mic quality - even the built-in mic of an X1 Carbon ThinkPad works for tongue clicks, and any mic positioned near your mouth should work for blowing.

 Train Clickitongue on some samples of your personal setup: run either `./clickitongue --mode=train --detector=tongue` or `./clickitongue --mode=train --detector=blow` and follow the instructions.
 For blow training, short bursts as if you were going to say "pu" are best.
-Once trained, those same bursts will work for clicks, andyou can also do a prolonged blow to hold the mouse button down.
+Once trained, those same bursts will work for clicks.
+You can also do a prolonged blow to hold the mouse button down.
 (Tongue clicks do not have a hold-down mode).